 Product Form Descriptions

-To increase product stability, the antimicrobial agent ProClin 150 is now added to all DSHB products (supernatant, concentrate, biosupe, and ascites fluid).
+To increase product stability, the antimicrobial agent ProClin 150 is now added to all DSHB products (supernatant, concentrate, and biosupe).

 ||How does ProClin 150 work?